 If you have an upcoming Social Security Disability hearing in Pennsylvania or New Jersey, it means that you have been denied both initially and on Reconsideration.
 Don’t be alarmed!
 Your greatest chance of success comes at this level.
 Statistically, more people are granted benefits at the hearing level than at any of step in the process.
 This will address the most common issues and questions that people have concerning a Social Security Disability hearing.

 Should I Have Counsel Representing Me During the Social Security Disability Process?

 The answer is a resounding yes!
 While not required, your chances of success are much greater when represented by an attorney.
-An experienced Social Security attorney provides all the appropriate assistance in providing you the best chance for success.
+An experienced Philadelphia disability benefits lawyer provides all the appropriate assistance in providing you the best chance for success.
 He/she should help accumulate all of your medical records, have specialized forms to be completed by your physicians and submit all records to the Social Security Administration within 5 days prior to your hearing date.
-Most importantly, your disability attorney will provide you guidance for what to expect at a hearing and to help you prepare and identify the most important issues to be presented in your case.
+Most importantly, your Montgomery County disability lawyer will provide you guidance for what to expect at a hearing and to help you prepare and identify the most important issues to be presented in your case.
 All attorneys work on a contingency basis which means that they are not paid unless you recover benefits.
 All fees for attorneys must be approved by the Social Security Administration.

 The Hearing Process